Stephen Hopkins (politician): Chief Justice

-A royal commission was appointed by the British to investigate the incident, and they demanded that any indicted person be sent to England for trial.
-This egregious threat to local liberty prompted the colonists to form the Committees of Correspondence.
-Loyalist Massachusetts Governor Hutchinson further aggravated the colonists' sensitivities by urging Britain to rescind the Rhode Island charter.
+A royal commission was appointed by the Crown to investigate the incident, which demanded that any indicted person be sent to London for trial.
+This prompted the colonists to form the Committees of Correspondence.
+Loyalist Massachusetts Governor Hutchinson further aggravated the colonists' sensitivities by urging the Crown to rescind the Rhode Island Royal Charter.

 Sessions conferred with Chief Justice Hopkins, lawyer John Cole, and Moses Brown, and the four men drafted a letter to Massachusetts' statesman Samuel Adams.
 Adams replied by urging Rhode Island to remain defiant, or at least to stall matters by appealing the creation of the royal commission.
-Governor Wanton was put at the head of this commission but was compliant with Sessions' and Hopkins' attempts to frustrate the aims of the commission.
+Governor Wanton was put at the head of this commission but was compliant with Sessions' and Hopkins's attempts to frustrate the aims of the commission.
 Sessions, Hopkins, and others coordinated their efforts to lose evidence, threaten potential witnesses, and discredit those who testified.
 The vast majority of Rhode Island's citizens were supportive of the attackers and kept quiet about their identities.
 A year after the incident, the royal commission was terminated without a single indictment.

 Continental Congress

 In 1774, the First Continental Congress convened, and both Ward and Hopkins were chosen as the delegates from Rhode Island.
-Hopkins, at age 68, was senior to every delegate there, and was only one of two of the 55 delegates (the other being Benjamin Franklin) who had attended the Albany Congress 20 years earlier.
-Over the previous several years Hopkins had developed palsy in his hands, and this greatly affected his ability to write.
+Hopkins, at age 68, was senior to every delegate there, and only he and Benjamin Franklin had attended the Albany Congress 20 years earlier.
+Over the previous several years, Hopkins had developed palsy in his hands, and this greatly affected his ability to write.
 At the seating of this congress, Henry Arniett Brown wrote, "yonder sits the oldest of them all.
 His form is bent, his thin locks, fringing a forehead bowed with age and honorable service, and his hands shake tremulously as he folds them in his lap.
 It is Stephen Hopkins."

-The congress was called to protest the actions of Great Britain, and to secure the rights and privileges of the 13 colonies.
+The congress was called to protest the actions of Great Britain and to secure the rights and privileges of the 13 colonies.
 Both Hopkins and Ward had already predicted that independence would only come with war.
-To his associates in congress Hopkins said, "Powder and ball will decide this question.
+Hopkins told his associates in Congress, "Powder and ball will decide this question.
 The gun and bayonet alone will finish the contest in which we are engaged, and any of you who cannot bring your minds to this mode of adjusting the quarrel, had better retire in time."